TheOdinProject/curriculum/nodeJS/final_project/project_odin_book.md

 1. Think through the data architecture required to make this work.
 There are lots of models and the relationship between them is more complicated than anything you've done before.
 Take some time to plan your approach before diving in.
 1. Start your app however you like, using the express-generator or from scratch.
 1. Work your way down the list below!
 Each step will involve a new challenge, but you've got the tools.
 1. You can populate data like users and posts with fake data using the [Faker](https://github.com/faker-js/faker) module from npm.
-To accomplish this create a new JavaScript file named `seeds.js` which imports your Mongoose models and uses the faker module to generate and save a bunch of new users.
+To accomplish this create a new JavaScript file named `seeds.js` which imports your Prisma models and uses the faker module to generate and save a bunch of new users.

 #### Requirements